iml130/sola/minhton/docs/programmers/concept.md

 ### Using getters and setters (and resetters)

-When using a setter method, the tree position of the NodeInfo objects needs to have a right position.
+When using a setter method, the tree position of the NodeInfo objects needs to have the right position.
-When setting a neighbor with a static position, the set NodeInfo objects must have the exact same position.
+When setting a neighbor with a static position, the set NodeInfo objects must have the same position.
 The parent position of 1:0 e.g. may never deviate from 0:0.
-When setting a neighbor with a dynamic position (adjacents) the position must be on the correct side of the node, e.g., with fanout 2 0:0 may not have a adjacent left neighbor like 1:1 because 1:1 is on the right side of 0:0.
+When setting a neighbor with a dynamic position (adjacents) the position must be on the correct side of the node, e.g., with fanout 2 0:0 may not have an adjacent left neighbor like 1:1 because 1:1 is on the right side of 0:0.
-The adjacent left neighbor of 0:0 must always be on its left side, e.g., 1:0, 2:1 or 3:3.
+The adjacent left neighbor of 0:0 must always be on its left side, e.g., 1:0, 2:1, or 3:3.

 Also when using setters the NodeInfo object must always be initialized (must exist).
-If a NodeInfo object is not initialized, either PhysicalNodeInfo or LogicalNodeInfo are not initialized.
+If a NodeInfo object is not initialized, either PhysicalNodeInfo or LogicalNodeInfo is not initialized.
-LogicalNodeInfo always need to be initialized due to the correct tree position.
+LogicalNodeInfo always needs to be initialized due to the correct tree position.
 PhysicalNodeInfo also must be initialized by having a correct IP address and port.

 When you want to remove a neighbor (e.g. when the neighbor leaves) you cannot use setters for this purpose.
-You must explicitly use the reset methods to make the neighbor non-existent, to not accidentally remove a neighor somewhere else.
+You must explicitly use the reset methods to make the neighbor non-existent, to not accidentally remove a neighbor somewhere else.
 A reset method for the parent node is not supported, because it would logically not make sense to remove the parent node.

 ## References

-[1] H. V. Jagadish, B. C. Ooi, K.-L. Tan, Q. H. Vu, und R. Zhang, „Speeding up search in peer-to-peer networks with a multi-way tree structure“, in Proceedings of the 2006 ACM SIGMOD international conference on Management of data  - SIGMOD ’06, Chicago, IL, USA, 2006, S. 1. doi: 10.1145/1142473.1142475.
+[1] H. V. Jagadish, B. C. Ooi, K.-L. Tan, Q. H. Vu, and R. Zhang, „Speeding up search in peer-to-peer networks with a multi-way tree structure“, in Proceedings of the 2006 ACM SIGMOD international conference on Management of data  - SIGMOD ’06, Chicago, IL, USA, 2006, S. 1. doi: 10.1145/1142473.1142475.